-The PMCoE Cener of Excellence adopted the PCPI specification process, which places emphasis on developing comprehensive measure specifications for EHRs that can provide relevant clinical data on patients and actionable feedback to providers.
-There are several data sources available for collecting performance measures; generally different data sources require different sets of measure specifications due to the structure of the systems storing the data.
-The PCPI recognizes that EHRs are the state of the art for clinical encounters and is focusing significant resources and expertise toward specifying and testing measures within EHRs, as they hold the promise of providing the relevant clinical data for measures and for providing feedback to physicians and other health care providers that is timely and actionable.
+PMCoE adopted the PCPI specification process, which places emphasis on developing comprehensive measure specifications for EHRs, which in turn provide relevant clinical data on patients and actionable feedback to providers.
+There are several data sources available for collecting performance measures; generally, different data sources require different sets of measure specifications, due to the structure of the systems storing the data.
+The PCPI recognizes that EHRs are the state of the art for clinical encounters.
+The PCPI is focusing significant resources and expertise toward specifying and testing measures within EHRs, as they hold the promise of providing the relevant clinical data for measures and feedback to physicians and other health care providers that is timely and actionable.